matt-cassinelli/rocket-ninja/readme.md

 ## Design notes

-I've tried to use OOP, although some items sometimes need access to the global state.
+I've tried to use OOP, although sometimes objects need access to the global state.

-Where possible, complex code has been seperated into its own classes/files/methods in order to improve readability.
+Where possible, complex code has been seperated into its own classes/files/methods for cohesion.

-To wrap your head around Phaser-specific things such as *Scenes* I would recommend reading their documentation.

 ## TODO
 - Take damage if fall hard
-- Keep player's health after changing level
+- Persist health/time after changing map
-- Improve maps
 - Player should not be able to infinitely jump up wall
-- Win screen
 - Sounds
 - Music
 - Falling animation
+- Wall slide should be faster
+- Wall jump seems hard for beginners

 ## TODO: Future
 - Sloped surfaces
-- Weapons:
-  - Rocket
-  - Shield
-  - Grenade
-  - Grappling hook
-  - EMP
 - Knockback
   - Use knockback to reach areas
 - When turret sees player, it moves and plays sound
 - Animation on death
 - Side doors